You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 What is the parent's role in an Asynchronous course?

 The parent's role will vary with the age, ability, and academic maturity of the student.
-At the very least, the parent should ensure that the student is completing work and meeting the self-determined goal for pacing.
-We recommend asking the student the three Cs each week:
+At the very least, the parent should ensure that the student is completing work and meeting the pacing goals either set out by the parent or as laid out by the due dates in the course itself.

 What does Asynchronous coursework entail?